dan-leo/masters/thesis/v8/1_intro_2_litstud.md

 #### NB-IoT {#nbiot_lit}

-Narrowband Internet of Things is a Low Power Wide Area Network radio technology standard developed by 3GPP to enable a wide range of cellular devices and services.
-The specification was frozen in 3GPP Release 13, in June 2016.
-Other 3GPP IoT technologies include eMTC and EC-GSM-IoT.
+Narrowband Internet of Things is an LPWAN radio technology standard developed by the 3GPP to enable a wide range of low-power devices and user applications in the cellular industry.
+The specification of LTE Cat-NB1 was frozen in June 2016 with 3GPP Release 13.
+Other IoT technologies developed by the 3GPP include LTE-M/eMTC and EC-GSM-IoT.

 NB-IoT is LTE's replacement for the power hungry GSM that some IoT devices still use.
 GSM is an aging technology which is being turned off in some parts of the world.
 It has 7 times better range and coverage, and power saving which can let a device last 10+ years on a single charge [@Wang2017c].

 #### Dash7 {#dash7_lit}

-DASH7 Alliance Protocol is an open source Wireless Sensor and Actuator Network protocol, which operates in the 433 MHz, 868 MHz and 915 MHz unlicensed ISM band/SRD band.

-* Bidirectional

-Dash7 is a military RFID standard that has also grown into a medium range LPWAN [@noraird7].

-Dash7 is considered a medium range LPWAN and is made for the full networking stack.
-It delivers an open standard for ultra low power mid-range sensor and actuator communication known as DASH7 Alliance Protocol (D7AP).
-D7AP is based on active RFID standards ISO 18000-7 for 433 MHz communication, however it has been significantly extended.
-It was originally intended by the US Department of Defense for container inventory and grew to become a medium range bidirectional wireless network system [@Weyn2015] useful in the indoor-outdoor realm.
-D7AP is modelled after a BLAST (Burst, Light, Asynchronous, Stealth, and Transitional) communication system which enables it to be a LPWAN competitor.
-D7AP is a full-stack protocol defining the complete OSI model, with support for three sub-GHz ISM bands, and three data rates (9.6 kbps, 55.55 kbps, and 166.67 kbps), as discussed above.
-D7AP uses 2-GFSK, the modulation schemes.
-D7AP can also re-use the PHY layer (radio frontend) of other LPWANs.
+DASH7 Alliance Protocol (D7AP) is a patented, bidirectional, full-stack and open source protocol which operates in unlicensed frequencies.
+It was developed from a military RFID standard into a medium range LPWAN [@noraird7],[@Weyn2015] useful in the indoor and outdoor realm.
+D7AP communication is modelled after "BLAST" (Burst, Light, Asynchronous, Stealth, and Transitional) systems which enables it to be a LPWAN competitor.
+D7AP uses the 2-GFSK modulation schemes, yet itcan also re-use the PHY layer (radio frontend) of other LPWANs such as LoRa.
 Also, according to Cortus it should be possible to reuse the RF PHY layer (MSK downlink, OFDM uplink) of NB-IoT for Dash7's OSI stack, and in asset tracking, for example, it results in a compressed tracking solution that works well both indoors and outdoors.
 Dash7 claims 1m indoor accuracy by using vertex data from reference nodes for RSSI & RF fingerprinting.

 Wizzilab is one of three main developers of Dash7.
 It offers the only full-kit open to development (at least in the form of an application processor).
 Haystack is another Dash7 developer with [https://github.com/jpnorair/OpenTag](https://github.com/jpnorair/OpenTag).
 Finally, the developer community with [https://github.com/MOSAIC-LoPoW/dash7-ap-open-source-stack](https://github.com/MOSAIC-LoPoW/dash7-ap-open-source-stack).